Skip to main content

 “Norwegian producers measure up with the best international beverage producers.
 The Norwegian climate, with its great variation between daytime and nighttime temperatures, preserves the freshness of the fruit, and provides a long growth process, developing multiple layers of fragrance and flavour,” says Ingvild Tennfjord, an award-winning Norwegian wine journalist and author.

-“Now, we mostly serve Norwegian cider.
+“Today, we mostly serve Norwegian cider.
 The quality can be as perfect as the best champagne!”
 Odd says.
-And reveals that some customers come to drink cider and smoke cigars in the backyard under the open sky.
-“That is such a great combo!” he emphasizes.
+He reveals that some customers like to drink cider and smoke cigars in the backyard under the open sky.
+“That is such a great combo!” he says.

 Thirsty connoisseurs should also try Norwegian eplemost (juice made from pressed apples).
-It is an excellent non-alcoholic alternative, a popular drink in Norway for both special occasions and everyday pleasure.
+It is an excellent non-alcoholic alternative, a popular drink in Norway for both special occasions and as an everyday treat.
 Eplemost also comes in an impressive variety of flavours that can be paired with all kinds of food.

-Handcrafters of cider and eplemost welcome guests, not just in the Hardangerfjord and Sognefjord area, but also in the Southeastern part of the country, such as the Fruit Village, Fruktbygda, in Telemark, and in Buskerud, Oppland, and Vestfold.
+It's not just in the Hardangerfjord and Sognefjord area that cider and eplemost makers welcome guests.
+Head to the southeastern part of the country, such as the Fruit Village, Fruktbygda, in lovely Telemark, and in Buskerud, Oppland, and Vestfold for more lovely flavours in picturesque settings.

 Egge Gård, in the Lier area, near Drammen, half an hour from Oslo, received no less than two gold and multiple silver medals at the 2019 Cider World Awards.
-Visit its farm shop, located in a charming storehouse from the 1600s, full of new flavours and old history.
+Visit its farm shop, located in a charming storehouse from the 1600s, full of flavour and history.

 Get inspired